Buster Keaton: Death

-Keaton died of lung cancer on February 1, 1966, aged 70, in Woodland Hills, Los Angeles.
+Keaton was a heavy smoker.
+He died of lung cancer on February 1, 1966, aged 70, in Woodland Hills, Los Angeles.
 Despite being diagnosed with cancer in January 1966, he was never told he was terminally ill.
 Keaton thought that he was recovering from a severe case of bronchitis.
 Confined to a hospital during his final days, Keaton was restless and paced the room endlessly, desiring to return home.
 In a British television documentary about his career, his widow Eleanor told producers from Thames Television that Keaton was up out of bed and moving around, and even played cards with friends who came to visit the day before he died.
 He was buried at Forest Lawn Memorial Park Cemetery in Hollywood Hills, California.

 Influence and legacy

 Keaton was presented with a 1959 Academy Honorary Award at the 32nd Academy Awards, held in April 1960.
 Keaton has two stars on the Hollywood Walk of Fame: 6619 Hollywood Boulevard (for motion pictures); and 6225 Hollywood Boulevard (for television).